 A select collection of personal research projects—including ongoing and past work—and areas I explore on my own time.
-This section excludes any work I do not directly lead or co-lead.
+This section excludes any work I do not directly lead or co-lead and excludes work performed as part of my regular employment.
 All of these were undertaken at the doctoral level or higher.

 Second Raven.
 (Newsletter).